Scholarships for transfer students

 - Need Based Assistance

-The Office of Financial Aid and Scholarships and Washington State University believe that finances should not be a barrier to attend WSU.
+Student Financial Services and Washington State University believe that finances should not be a barrier to attend WSU.
 With our grant aid programs, WSU commits to covering a certain portion of the costs of education for students who could not otherwise afford to attend.
 These funds come from a variety of sources including federal, state, and institutional aid.
 In order to qualify students must:

 - File the FAFSA by the financial aid priority filing deadline (February 15th);